hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 Micro frontends let parts of an application get developed and deployed separately even if they create a single, cohesive whole when deployed.
 The app container should provide the API for a single page to register itself, one function with the DOM and the `window` global as the interop mechanisms.
 Even though the container and the pages will reside in a mono repo (and the micro frontends will reference the container API via file path) they don't necessary need to be connected so closely.

+Micro frontend technology and implementation methods are a way to reach a plugin architecture, where each page is a plugin and plugins are coordinated by the container application acting as a mediator.

 ## Technical Details

 - window.[customElements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) to register custom components